-11(f) Its importance in exhibiting particular aesthetic characteristics valued by any group or community;
+11(f)1 Its importance in exhibiting particular aesthetic characteristics valued by any group or community;

-Main Roads Western Australia Building (Don Aitken Centre), East Perth is a good, substantial and intact representative example of a Late Twentieth Century
+Main Roads Western Australia Building (Don Aitken Centre), East Perth is a good, substantial and intact representative example of a Late Twentieth Century International style building, with elements of the Brutalist style, which is a landmark in East Perth.

 For consistency, all references to architectural style are taken from Apperly, R., Irving, R., Reynolds, P. A Pictorial Guide to Identifying Australian Architecture.
 Styles and Terms from 1788 to the Present, Angus and Robertson, North Ryde, 1989.
-For consistency, all references to garden and landscape types and styles are taken from Ramsay, J. Parks,

-Gardens and Special Trees: A Classification and Assessment Method for the Register of the National Estate, Australian Government Publishing Service, Canberra, 1991, with additional reference to Richards, O. Theoretical Framework for Designed Landscapes in WA, unpublished report, 1997.
+For consistency, all references to garden and landscape types and styles are taken from Ramsay, J. Parks, Gardens and Special Trees: A Classification and Assessment Method for the Register of the National Estate, Australian Government Publishing Service, Canberra, 1991, with additional reference to Richards, O. Theoretical Framework for Designed Landscapes in WA, unpublished report, 1997.